Gundurao09/Food-delivery-project/README.md

 - Data is stored only in-memory and will reset on server restart.
 - Adding persistent storage like a database (SQLite, PostgreSQL) would improve durability.
-- Authentication & authorization not implemented yet.
+- can also Authentication & authorization can also add.
 - More detailed validation and error handling can be added.